stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

 2. Add Helm Chart to application repository and push it to nexus
 3. Push Docker Image to Nexus Docker.
 4. Push Helm Chart to Nexus Helm
-5. View Application in Cluster

----> 3. Add webhook to application repository

 Changes required in `gitops config repository`:

---->4.
-Add build environment in `apps-gitops-config` repository for application.
---->5.
-Add preview environment in `apps-gitops-config` repository for application
-6. Add dev environment in `apps-gitops-config` repository for application
+5. Add dev environment in `apps-gitops-config` repository for application
-7. Add application to the dev environment
+6. Add application to the dev environment and sync ArgoCD Application
+7. View Application in Cluster

 Replace angle brackets with following values in below templates: